keep-starknet-strange/cashubrew/docs/CONTRIBUTING.md

 Don't hesitate to reach out if you have any questions.

-Thank you for contributing to Gakimint! 🚀✨
+Thank you for contributing to Cashubrew! 🚀✨